hatakkey/MAG-cups/README.md

 ### 5. **BNGBlaster**
    - **BNGBlaster** provides **PPPoE** and **IPoE** session management capabilities, simulating broadband access using BNGBlaster to create fixed sessions for end users.

 ### 6. ** FreeRadius**
    - **FreeRadius** is a widely used open-source RADIUS server for authentication, authorization, and accounting (AAA).
 			- It supports various authentication methods, including EAP, PAP, CHAP, and integrates with databases like MySQL, PostgreSQL, and LDAP.
-				- FreeRADIUS is commonly used in ISPs, enterprises, and telecom networks for managing network access control
+			- FreeRADIUS is commonly used in ISPs, enterprises, and telecom networks for managing network access control.

 ## Installation